guerdat/virgil-documentation/documentation.md

 ## SQOs
 A deal is considered a "Sales Qualified Opportunity" (SQO) if it has entered the deal_stage with value '145109412'.

+## SQL Dialect Notes
+DuckDB does not support using the window function row_number() in the WHERE clause.
+When writing queries for DuckDB, avoid filtering directly on window functions in the WHERE clause and instead use subqueries or CTEs to materialize the window function results first.

 # Facts

 ## SDR Information